Jolenaz/42run/README.md

 Project in C++11 and OpenGL 4.1
 No Engine Use, all made by myself (I have pore graphic skills, sory about that)

-to install you need SDL2 and SDL_ttf on MacOS
+to install you need SDL2 and SDL_ttf on Mac OSX

 ./brew install sdl2